 In order to understand how to keep your students safe online, you’ll want to become familiar with online child safety laws.
 These can help you find the right websites to incorporate into the classroom and ones to stay away from.

 Children’s Online Privacy Protection Act (COPPA)

-The main law regulating children’s online safety is known as the Children’s Online Privacy Protection Act or the COPPA.
-The act has been in place since 2000, and was updated in 2013.
+The Children’s Online Privacy Protection Act (COPPA) is a U.S. federal law enacted in 2000 to protect the online privacy of children under 13.
 It puts parents in the “driver’s seat” of what their child of up to 13 years views online by requiring parental consent for the collection or use of any personal information of young website users.